LukeMathWalker/pavex/docs/getting_started/quickstart.md

 How does that work?

 It's all thanks to **dependency injection**.
 Pavex automatically injects the expected input parameters when invoking your handler functions as long as it knows how to construct them.

 ### Constructor registration

-Let's zoom in on `RouteParams`: how does the framework know how to construct it?
+Let's zoom in on [`RouteParams`][RouteParams]: how does the framework know how to construct it?
-You need to go back to the `Blueprint` to find out:
+You need to go back to the [`Blueprint`][Blueprint] to find out:

 ```rust title="demo/src/blueprint.rs" hl_lines="3"
 pub fn blueprint() -> Blueprint {